rob-Hitchens/trading-bots/example_bots/simple_limit/README.md

 ### Warnings

 - This library will create live orders at Buda.com cryptocurrency exchange.
 Please review the code and check all the parameters of your strategy before entering your keys and running the bot.
-- Some bots make use of a storage file.
-Default storage saves data as JSON objects inside store.json file found at the root of this project.
-This file could contain data essential for the correct execution of this strategy.
 - This example bot requires a currency converter, by default Open Exchange Rates is needed Register and get you api key for free [here](https://openexchangerates.org/signup/free).